crystal-lang/crystal-book/using_the_compiler/README.md

 ## Creating an executable

-To create an executable use the `compile` command:
+To create an executable use the `build` command:

 ```
-$ crystal compile some_program.cr
+$ crystal build some_program.cr
 ```

 This will create a `some_program` file that you can execute: